neftjs/neft/file/parse/attrs.coffee.md

 Attributes evaluating @txt
 ==========================

-Attributes in XML are written as strings.
-For easiest developing, some of them are automatically evaluated to the JavaScript objects.
+For easiest developing, some of the *XML* attributes are automatically evaluated to the JavaScript objects.

 String `[...]` evaluates to the `Array`.
 ```